-The College takes seriously its responsibility to educate its students and employees regarding the implications of alcohol and illicit drug use and abuse.
-While the College recognizes that drug dependency and alcoholism are illnesses and will provide channels of referrals for help, it is the employee's or student's responsibility to seek help.
+The College takes seriously its responsibility to educate its students and employees regarding the implications of alcohol, marijuana, hashish, cannabis items, and illicit drug use and abuse.
+While the College recognizes that drug dependency and alcoholism, marijuana, hashish, and cannabis items dependency are illnesses, and will provide channels of referrals for help, it is the employee's or student's responsibility to seek help.

 The College is concerned that individuals make responsible decisions regarding the use of legal and illegal substances.
-All members of the campus community found in violation of the Alcohol and Other Drugs policy will be subject to disciplinary action.
+All members of the campus community found in violation of the AMHCOD policy or state and federal alcohol and drug laws will be subject to disciplinary action.

-If an employee is found to be in the possession of or under the influence of illicit/unprescribed drugs or alcohol while working, disciplinary action will be taken in accordance with Policy 7009 Employee Conduct and Work Rules.
+If an employee is found to be in the possession of or under the influence of illicit/unprescribed drugs alcohol, marijuana, hashish, or cannabis items while working, disciplinary action will be taken in accordance with Policy 7009 Employee Conduct and Work Rules.

-It is the employee's responsibility to inform his/her supervisor if they are unable to fulfill their current job responsibilities due to taking legally prescribed and/or over-the-counter medications.
+It is the employee's responsibility to inform the supervisor if they are unable to fulfill their current job responsibilities due to taking legally prescribed and/or over-the-counter medications.
 An employee who fails to disclose this information and whose job performance, safety, or the efficient operation of work is negatively affected will be disciplined according to Policy 7009 Employee Conduct and Work Rules.

-Use of alcohol and illicit drugs are linked to risk factors associated with incidents of sexual assault, domestic violence, dating violence, and stalking.
-Victims and witnesses are encouraged to report and cooperate with investigations of sexual assault, domestic violence, dating violence, and stalking including incidents where there is an implication of alcohol or drug use.
+Use of alcohol, marijuana, hashish, cannabis items, and illicit drugs are linked to risk factors associated with incidents of sexual assault, domestic violence, dating violence, and stalking.

+Victims and witnesses are encouraged to report and cooperate with investigations of sexual assault, domestic violence, dating violence, and stalking including incidents where there is an implication of alcohol, marijuana, hashish, cannabis items, or drug use.
 (See policy 7013 Sexual Misconduct and the Rights of Victims).

-A student found violating the Alcohol and Other Drugs policy will be considered to have violated the Student Code of Conduct (see policy 8007 Student Code of Conduct) and will be subject to sanctions commensurate with the offense consistent with local, State, and Federal law, up to and including expulsion from the College.
-In accordance with the Student Code of Conduct, a student responsible for a violation-of the drug policy, may be required to complete an educational assignment such as a workshop or online training course.
+A student found violating the AMHCOD policy or violating the State's underage drinking laws will be considered to have violated the Student Code of Conduct (see policy 8007 Student Code of Conduct) and will be subject to sanctions consistent with local, State, and Federal law, up to and including expulsion from the College.
+In accordance with the Student Code of Conduct, a student responsible for a violation of the drug policy, may be required to complete an educational assignment such as a workshop or online training course.